 8 variables that will change the DevOps equation in 2019

 There is still a huge debate over VMs or Containers.
-Both have their pros and cons but the recent times have witnessed an exponential growth for containerization.
-According to a report by markets and markets, the application container market that was valued USD 1 Billion in 2017 is expected to grow to USD 4.7 Billion by 2023.
+Both have their pros and cons, but recent times have witnessed exponential growth for containerization.
+According to a report by markets and markets, the application container market was valued at USD 1 Billion in 2017 and is expected to grow to USD 4.7 Billion by 2023.
 So, you can imagine the impact it will have on the DevOps adoption.
-The container technology is yet to attain the maturity stage but it is fast moving towards it.
-The deployment and management part is still a tricky one but you can expect 2019 to ease it up.
+Container technology is yet to attain the maturity stage, but it is fast moving towards it.
+The deployment and management part is still a tricky one, but you can expect 2019 to ease it up.
 One more thing that you can expect in 2019 from the containers point of view is the race between the container orchestration tools and configuration management systems.
 I personally think this is going to be a year where you can see the race heating up to another level.
 The container giants like Docker and Kubernetes won’t waste this opportunity.

-This has been taken care off by the orchestration experts with the recent update.
+This has been taken care of by the orchestration experts with the recent update.
 But this points to the next important variable that will have a major say in DevOps adoption.

-Security has always been a prime concern for everything and DevOps is no exception.
-I spoke about the DevSecOps practices that all organizations must look in to.
-I expect 2019 to be a more focused year towards security at production level and application layer.
+Security has always been a prime concern for everything, and DevOps is no exception.
+I spoke about the DevSecOps practices that all organizations must look into.
+I expect 2019 to be a more focused year toward security at the production level and application layer.
 I expect terms like continuous scanning to be getting equal importance as terms like continuous development and continuous integration.
-We can expect more focus on credential rotation schedule, policy formation, resource verifications, image scanning, and continuous testing.
+We can expect more focus on the credential rotation schedule, policy formation, resource verifications, image scanning, and continuous testing.

-To cope with this increasing demands of reliability and availability Netflix introduced Chaos Engineering.
+To cope with these increasing demands of reliability and availability, Netflix introduced Chaos Engineering.
 You can expect 2019 to be the year of Chaos Engineering.
-It is nothing but a process where you introduce your systems to controlled chaos to study weak areas, check reliability and availability, improve resiliency with automation.
+It is nothing but a process where you introduce your systems to controlled chaos to study weak areas, check reliability and availability, and improve resiliency with automation.

 AI, ML, and automation

 It feels like these were meant for DevOps.
 AI and ML can help you churn out a huge amount of data and can automate lots of processes in a typical development cycle.
-2019 can be the year of AIOps where you can get Apps that will be intelligent.
+2019 can be the year of AIOps, where you can get Apps that will be intelligent.
 AI will also play a huge role in driving security and test processes.
-The result will be a faster and reliable application delivery thereby fulfilling the real purpose of DevOps.
+The result will be a faster and more reliable application delivery, thereby fulfilling the real purpose of DevOps.

-In order to truly embrace DevOps, one needs to let go traditional technologies and methodologies.
-In 2019, you can expect a lot of shift towards some of the earlier mentioned terms like Containers, Kubernetes, DevOps Metrics, Artificial intelligence, Machine Learning.
-In addition expect terms like serverless, GitOps, AIOps, DevOps assembly lines or CI pipelines becoming a part of your boardroom conversations.
-To microservices or not to microservice – will again be an imposing question.
+In order to truly embrace DevOps, one needs to let go of traditional technologies and methodologies.
+In 2019, you can expect a lot of shift towards some of the earlier mentioned terms like Containers, Kubernetes, DevOps Metrics, Artificial intelligence, and Machine Learning.
+In addition, expect terms like serverless, GitOps, AIOps, DevOps assembly lines, or CI pipelines to become a part of your boardroom conversations.
+To microservices or not to microservices - will again be an imposing question.
 All these questions will increase traction towards opensource software.

-Right now, I find Continuous Integration to be easier but I expect 2019 to address the continuous development and deployment areas.
-How the DevOps space will evolve in the near future is something worth keeping a track of.
+Right now, I find Continuous Integration to be easier, but I expect 2019 to address the continuous development and deployment areas.
+How the DevOps space will evolve in the near future is something worth keeping track of.